invoiceninja/ansible-installer/README.md

 [![Build Status](https://travis-ci.org/invoiceninja/ansible-installer.png?branch=master)](https://travis-ci.org/invoiceninja/ansible-installer)
-# ansible-installer
+# ansible-installer - The easiest way to install Invoice Ninja!

-Install Invoice Ninja using ansible

 ---

-This is a crude set of ansible tasks that will take a clean Ubuntu server and install Invoice Ninja and all of its dependencies.
+This is a crude set of ansible roles that will take a clean Ubuntu (16.04 LTS was used for testing) server and install Invoice Ninja and all of its dependencies.

 # Steps to install